cf-sewe/cplace-cssc-operator/README.md

 - type: Type of DNS record (e.g. `A`)
 - value: Target IP or name (e.g. `1.2.3.4`)

-Creating DNS entries via API is currently not planned and implicitly done by the deployment procedure.
+Creating DNS entries via API is currently not planned and is implicitly done by the deployment procedure.

 ## Example Flow